 Sperm freezing and storage is the procedure whereby sperm cells are frozen to preserve them for future use.
-Scientists freeze the sperm using a special media then keep sperm in liquid nitrogen at minus 196C, and it can be stored for many years while maintaining a reasonable quality.
+Scientists freeze the sperm using a special media, then keep sperm in liquid nitrogen at minus 196C, which can be stored for many years while maintaining a reasonable quality.

 Unfortunately, life is unpredictable.
 There are many situations that could interfere with your future fertility.
 These may include:

 Please ask your GP or specialist for a referral form to see one of our specialists at City Fertility.

 Once you receive your blood test results, please contact us to arrange to book a time to produce the sample at our clinic.
-At this you will need to sign a consent form for the freezing and storage of sperm, which consents for up to 10 years at a time.
+At this, you will need to sign a consent form for the freezing and storage of sperm, which consent for up to 10 years at a time.